List of works about the Syrian civil war

 The Syrian civil war was an armed conflict that began with the Syrian revolution in March 2011, when popular discontent with the Ba'athist regime ruled by Bashar al-Assad triggered large-scale protests and pro-democracy rallies across Syria, as part of the wider Arab Spring.

-Due to its geopolitical impact, the conflict has been represented in various forms of popular culture and media.
+Due to its geopolitical and humanitarian impact, the conflict has been represented in various forms of popular culture and media.